fbpx

 Food in Vietnam

-When traveling to Vietnam, you can look forward to the rich and diversified Vietnamese cuisine since Vietnam is a country that has over 500 national dishes.
+When travelling to Vietnam, you can look forward to the rich and diversified Vietnamese cuisine since Vietnam is a country that has over 500 national dishes.
 Vietnamese food is healthy, inexpensive and high in quality.
 Oh, and recipes differ very often depending on the family that owns the restaurant.

 In Vietnam, people say that the size of a restaurant’s chairs is proportional to the prices of the dishes that the restaurant offers.
 If the chairs are small, the costs of the meals are low.
 Most of the street food you will purchase will cost around $1 and will taste as good as a high-end restaurant.